esqu1/SpringAPCSProj/README.md

 Dennis then came up with an outline for detecting collisions between a ball and a prism.

 5/29/15<br />
-Dennis reimplemented zooming and window resizing using a compination of the camera() and perspective() functions.<br />
+Dennis reimplemented zooming and window resizing using a combination of the camera() and perspective() functions.<br />
 Dennis then redid Brandon's texture-drawing mechanism so that the textures would not be scaled as they were drawn.<br />
 Dennis then started writing the collision detection function.